32 Cool Gifts For Hikers

 These merino wool socks by Darn Tough offer comfort in spades.
 They’re light, soft on the skin, breathable, and feature high-density cushioning throughout the sole.
 All of these attributes also make them perfect for any kind of weather and as suitable for hikers taking on the Appalachian Trail as they are for hikers who only head to the hills once in a while.

-All in all, one of the safest gifts for a hiker, backpacker, or camper there is.
+All in all, one of the safest gifts for a hiker, backpacker, or camper out there.

 These super-stylish, timeless sunglasses will help add a little style to your hiker’s outdoor wardrobe.